dani007200964/Viking-Skull-Lamp/docs/markdown_pages/main_page.md

 @ref required_tools "required tools" page.
 It contains everything you need to create this device.
 If you doesn't have a tool it will be clear at the beginning.

-At the beginning I would say that I'm a human and I have made this whole thing on my own.
-I tried to not make mistakes in the device or it's documentation, but mistakes happen.
+I tried to not make mistakes in the device or it's documentation, but I'm just a regular persons  sometimes I make mistakes as everyone else.
 If you find a problem, our something does not understandable, please visit the @ref issue_guide "issue guide" section.
-There is an example how to submit an issue, and I will try my best to fix them.
+There is an example how to submit an issue.
+If you report an issue I will try my best to fix it.

-This journey consists of four stages.
+This journey consists of five stages.
 You have to start from the first and progress upwards.

+1. \ref components "Sourcing Components:" Firstly you have to source the required parts and materials.

-1. \ref print_guide "3D Printing Parts:" Firstly, you have to print all the necessary parts.
-There are some tricky ones so read the __print guide__ section carefully.
+2. \ref print_guide "3D Printing Parts:" Next, you have to print all the necessary parts.
+There are some tricky ones so read the \ref print_guide "print guide" section carefully.

-2. \ref pcb_assembly "PCB Assembly:" I have designed a custom PCB for this project.
+3. \ref pcb_assembly "PCB Assembly:" I have designed a custom PCB for this project.
 It expands the functionality of the Arduino UNO platform.
 It controls all the peripherals in the system.
+It was necessary to make it fit to this size.

-3. \ref software_guide "Software Guide:" Of course this project have a custom firmware.
+4. \ref software_guide "Software Guide:" Of course this project have a custom firmware.
 It is written in C++ and I have used PlatformIO as a development tool.

-4. \ref assembly_instructions "Mechanical Assembly:" Finally it's time to assemble the whole thing.
+5. \ref assembly_instructions "Mechanical Assembly:" Finally it's time to assemble the whole thing.

 __Donation__

-If this project help you reduce time to develop, you can give me a cup of coffee \emoji :coffee: \emoji :coffee: \emoji :coffee:
+If you like my work, and if it was useful for you, please consider buying me a coffee or tipping. \emoji :coffee: \emoji :coffee: \emoji :coffee:

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate?hosted_button_id=YFGZD78H6K2CS)